dimaslanjaka/static-blog-generator/src-posts/2019/06/cygwin-in-context-menus.md

 title: Cygwin In Context Menus
 webtitle: WMI Gitlab
-subtitle: How might I make a Cygwin alternate way that will open Cygwin at a particular envelope?
-This would hinder composing cd
+subtitle: How might I make a Cygwin alternate way that will open Cygwin at a particular envelope This would hinder composing cd
 lang: en
 date: 2019-06-25T14:48:00.004+07:00
 type: post